Midlife Hormone Changes: Influencing quality of life and long term health

 Postmenopause: Reframing, Rebalancing and Renewal

-Postmenopause begins 12 months after the last menstrual period and lasts lifelong.
+Postmenopause begins 12 months after the last menstrual period and is lifelong.
 Estrogen and progesterone remain consistently low.

 Though often pathologized as a time of loss, many women are reclaiming this phase as a time of strength, agency, and proactive self-care.